tomas-fryza/avr-course/labs/07-i2c/README.md

 5. Use breadboard and connect available I2C modules to Arduino Uno board, such as humidity/temperature [DHT12](https://github.com/tomas-fryza/digital-electronics-2/blob/master/docs/dht12_manual.pdf) digital sensor, combined module with [RTC DS3231](https://github.com/tomas-fryza/digital-electronics-2/blob/master/docs/ds3231_manual.pdf) (Real Time Clock) and [AT24C32](https://github.com/tomas-fryza/digital-electronics-2/blob/master/docs/at24c32_manual.pdf) EEPROM memory, or [GY-521 module](https://github.com/tomas-fryza/digital-electronics-2/blob/master/docs/mpu6050_datasheet.pdf) (MPU-6050 Microelectromechanical systems that features a 3-axis gyroscope, a 3-axis accelerometer, a digital motion processor (DMP), and a temperature sensor).
 Instead of external pull-up resistors on the SDA and SCL pins, the internal ones will be used.

+   > **Important:** Connect the components on the breadboard only when the supply voltage/USB is disconnected!

    | **DHT12 pin** | **Arduino Uno pin** |
    | :-: | :-: |
    | + | 5V (or 3.3V) |